arichiardi/replumb/README.md

-:success?  ;; a boolean indicating if everything went right :value     ;; (if (success? result)) will contain the actual yield of the evaluation :error     ;; (if (not (success? result)) will contain a js/Error :form      ;; the evaluated form as data structure (not a string)
+:success?  ;; a boolean indicating if everything went right :value     ;; (if (success? result)) will contain the actual yield of the evaluation :error     ;; (if (not (success? result)) will contain a js/Error :warning   ;; in case a warning was thrown and :warning-as-error is falsey :form      ;; the evaluated form as data structure (not a string)
 ```

 The third parameter is the source string to be read and evaluated.

-It initializes the repl harness on the first execution if necessary.
+It initializes the repl harness if necessary.

 See [```repl-demo```](https://github.com/ScalaConsultants/replumb/blob/master/repl-demo/browser/cljs/replumb_repl/console.cljs)
 for an actual implementation using [```jq-console```](https://github.com/replit/jq-console).